Skip to main content

 Modern dentistry offers several options that may help restore a broken tooth, depending on the nature and severity of the fracture.
 Treatment suitability is always determined through individual clinical assessment.

 Dental bonding — For minor chips, a tooth-coloured composite resin material may be applied and shaped to restore the tooth's appearance.
 This is often a straightforward procedure.
-Our guide on tooth bonding vs dental crowns can help you understand when each option may be more appropriate.

 Dental veneers — A thin porcelain or composite shell may be placed over the front surface of a damaged tooth to improve its appearance and provide protection.
 Veneers are commonly considered for visible front teeth.

 Dental crowns — When a larger portion of the tooth is damaged, a dental crown may be recommended.
 A crown covers the entire visible portion of the tooth, restoring its shape, strength, and function.
-Our article on when a broken tooth needs a crown discusses the key indicators.

 Root canal treatment — If the break has exposed or damaged the pulp of the tooth, root canal treatment may be necessary to remove the affected pulp tissue before the tooth is restored with a crown.